-NOTE: See "General Planting Rate Information" and "Check Seed Population" pages for more information.
+NOTE: See "General Planting Rate Information" on page 5-1 and "Check Seed Population" on page 2-31 for more information.

 NOTE: Rates are approximately 50% of given numbers when using the Half Rate (2 To 1) Drive Reduction Package.